PromiseFru/Timestamp-Microservice/README.md

 5. If the date string is invalid the api returns a JSON having the structure {"error" : "Invalid Date" }.

+## Problem Explanation

+* You need to write a microservice that will return a JSON with the date in Unix format and in a human-readable date format.
+The JSON format is like the example output, “{“unix”:1451001600000, “utc”:“Fri, 25 Dec 2015 00:00:00 GMT”}”.

+* The response depends on the URL.
+If the API endpoint is hit with no additional information, it returns the JSON with the current time.

+* If the endpoint is hit with a date in unix format, it should calculate the human readable format, and vice versa.